Online Group Zazen

 Starting now, people who are interested in dokusan can simply email Roshi to request it, and together they can work out times that are mutually convenient (bearing in mind that Roshi will not want to have dokusans scattered through too much of any one day).

 Finding Your Seat Continues (Saturdays, 11:00 – noon)

 Last Saturday, the first online Finding Your Seat (FYS) ran smoothly, with three participants.
 It’s another small way we can reconnect as Sangha and fortify our practice.
 If you plan to attend this Saturday’s session on April 11th, start by downloading the Zoom app on your device.
 Once you’ve downloaded it, send John an email, and he’ll send you an invite for Saturday’s FYS session.

 All-day Sitting Returns

 The next all-day sitting will be Sunday, April 19th.
-You can see the schedule here.
-More details regarding how to attend, remotely, will follow in the next Sangha email.
+More details regarding how to attend, remotely, will follow.